iroshanAV/cpppayrollsys/README.md

 # cpppayrollsys
 This is a small C++, file handling based console PayRoll application, which is fully functional.
-You can add ,edit,remove employees.Can search about existing employees.For the employees, some of the features are restricted.
+You can add ,edit,remove employees.Can search about existing employees.For the employees, some of the features are restricted.Management level users can do every function which is available in the program.

 - Password for Management Panel: dilshan123
 - Demo : https://www.youtube.com/watch?v=VmGfVT-CeHQ